 A CNC engraver setup is more like a drill press.
 There is a sharp, pointy cutting tool that’s dragged across the part surface to mark the surface of the part.
 The engraver is connected to a computer program where the marking details are entered.

 Generally, this engraving process is used specifically for hard metal parts.

 The parts are held in a vice attached to the engraving table while the cutting tool moves around to mark the part or lot numbers.
 Unlike a laser engraver, a CNC engraver usually works on one part at a time.
 The engraving takes a few seconds, and then the cutting tool resets and is ready for the next part.
 Because the parts need to be switched out one by one, this engraving requires more human attention.

 CNC engraving is commonly used in the automotive, aerospace, healthcare, and oil and gas industries.
 It’s used to add simple numbers to parts, and not ideal for more complex engravings.

 These part marking processes are similar, but they both have specific pros and cons.

 Engraving parts is a common secondary process.
 Both laser engraving and CNC engraving are great ways to add important numbers and markings to your parts.
+This can help with inventory management and tracking parts.
 Reach out to our team to learn more about our secondary manufacturing operations.